 So much of the spotlight on vintage cast iron goes to Griswold ironware.
 Probably deservedly so.
 Griswold is undoubtedly some of the best ironware you can use.
 However, there is another big name in vintage cast iron, and that’s Wagner.
 Wagner cookware is arguably just as good, and there are excellent pans for you to use and collect.
 Here are some reasons Wagner cast iron is some of the best vintage iron cookware.

 I will focus on Wagner cast iron cookware made before the 1960s.
-Iron cookware made before the 1960s is considered collectible and an excellent choice for both cooks and cast iron enthusiasts.
-This cookware has the Wagner, Wagner Sidney O, and Stylized Wagner Ware with Sidney O logo.
+Iron cookware made before the 1960s is considered collectible and an excellent choice for cooks and vintage cast iron enthusiasts.
+This cookware has the Wagner, Wagner Sidney O, and Stylized Wagner Ware with the Sidney O logo.

 Table Of Contents